 Don’t underestimate the impact of physical clutter on mental clarity and energy levels.

 The pile of unread magazines, the stuffed wardrobe, the unorganised paperwork.
 These things drain us and, over time, the impact can be significant.
+These things are often easy to ignore but they can have a fundamental impact on what makes you happy.

 Having a good clean out of what we don’t want makes space in our lives for the things we do want.
 Ask yourself how you want your home or work space to be.
 Is nature, beauty or a sense of belonging important to you, for example?
 Are the things you value reflected in your environment?